 - Our local physicians/clinicians will be happy to work with your primary physician/surgeon, regardless of the location, in order to provide you with the best care possible.

 - Scope of services available in the Swing Bed Program include: skilled nursing care, physical therapy, respiratory therapy, social services, mental health services, referral and discharge planning, speech therapy, and occupational therapy.

 - Physical Therapy

 - Wound care

-- Terminal care for patients needing pain control or skilled supportive care.
+- Care for terminal patients needing pain control or skilled supportive care

 - Patient education for insulin administration, testing blood sugars, and diet management